HumanAutomationInteractionLab-HAIL/Analysis-OpenDS/README.md

 <br>
 ## Motivation
 Preprocessing, visualization and analysis is required for initial OpenDS data.
 Hereby, we gathered the analysis codes of OpenDS data for futher usages and replications.

-## To do

-    1.A better README with examples
-    2. ...

 ## Usage
 python scripts/preprocessing.py carData_track1.txt